 However in many cases taking a prompt rest from running actually speeds up the recovery and boosts your fitness.
 And if you are off for a longer period it is important to know the body has an amazing natural ability to get back into shape quickly, and that is enhanced by a managed return to training.

-In general terms aerobic endurance and capacity take a long time to develop but it also take a long time to lose.
+In general terms aerobic endurance and capacity take a long time to develop but also take a long time to lose.
 After all aerobic level endurance running is what we evolved to do best.
 Even if you are almost completely out of action for a long time you will retain the ability to run long distances very slowly.
 And fortunately over longer periods a drop in aerobic fitness can be largely mitigated through the use of other lower impact activities such as walking, cycling and/or swimming if the type of injury allows the activity.

 On the other hand specific running economy, particularly required for events requiring a sustained pace closer to your maximum, will deteriorate much faster.
 This is because this is largely based on technique and muscle strength which needs specific running practice and activity to maintain at high levels.
-When you struggle for breath after some time out it is not because your aerobic system has deteriorated that much, it is because you have become a much less efficient runner mechanically.
+When you struggle for breath after some time out it is not because your aerobic system has deteriorated that much, it is because you have become a less efficient runner mechanically.

 You should always ease back into training with short easy runs for a period before you attempt more intensive and / or extensive running.
 The more time you have off the longer this easy running period needs to be.
 I would recommend easy running for at least half the amount of time you have been off before returning to normal training.

-With longer periods off the most important limiter on a return to previous performance levels for a runner is additional weight.
+With longer periods off the most important limiter on a return to previous performance level is additional weight.
 This has more direct impact on top end performance than almost anything else.
 Although you can control calorie intake (and may still need to if you have suddenly dropped from a very high training load) the ideal way to combine the task of keeping weight down whilst maintaining your aerobic fitness is to undertake some form of low impact cross-training such as cycling or swimming if the injury will allow.

 With cross-training in my opinion it is important that you aim for aerobic maintenance rather than treat your time off as a personal attempt to become a champion cyclist or swimmer.
 The harder you push these alternative activities the more quickly your body (and mind) will become adapted to them, and this may in turn become a resistance factor to getting your running technique working smoothly again when you restart running.
-Recently an athlete of mine did a hard block of cycling whilst injured for a few weeks with a considerable amount of faster riding which might have been expected to boost his aerobic fitness overall, but when he returned back to running he was out of breath on an easy run.
+Recently an athlete of mine did a hard block of cycling whilst injured for a few weeks. with a considerable amount of faster riding which might have been expected to boost his aerobic fitness overall.
+However when he returned back to running he was out of breath on an easy run.

 It is also worth bearing in mind that if the break in training has been caused by a need to resolve severe over-training, a return to high intensity and / or high volume cross training is unlikely to improve that situation.

-Another important factor to consider is that over longer periods the body’s weight bearing strength and endurance and particularly impact resistance is reduced, and even with specific strengthening for the injury too fast a return to previous running volume and intensity results in repeated injuries or breakdowns elsewhere, further delaying your full return.
+Another important factor to consider is that over longer periods the body’s weight bearing strength and endurance and particularly impact resistance is reduced, and even with specific strengthening for the injury, too fast a return to previous running volume and intensity results in repeated injuries or breakdowns elsewhere, further delaying your full return.
 From my experience if you have had a more than a few months off as a runner it is worth using walking and hiking (time on feet) for a period to rebuild these core strengths as well as gym based work before starting to run again.

 Gym based strengthening work is very popular these days and specific exercises for runners definitely have their place in strengthening weakened muscles and improving performance.
 However during a break from running, as with aerobic endurance focused cross training, it is essential to avoid trying to become a dedicated weight lifter, body builder or cross-fitter by hitting these exciting new activities hard.
-These activities and others are all as addictive as running and can quickly develop changes in your musculature (as well as add mass) which will increase the amount of time it will take to get your running economy back.
+These activities and others are all as addictive as running and can quickly develop changes in your musculature (as well as add mass) which may also increase the amount of time it will take to get your running economy back.

 More detailed guidance depending on the duration of the training break: